KNowledgeOnWebScale/surface/README.md

 We currently use a [N3](https://w3c.github.io/N3/spec/) sublanguage to express RDF Surfaces.

-The built-ins are
+The surface related built-ins are

 - `log:onPositiveSurface`
 - `log:onNegativeSurface`
+- `log:onNeutralSurface`
 - `log:onQuerySurface`
-- `log:onNeutralSurface`

 and they have a subject which is the graffiti marked on the object surface.